-We love staying in the know.
-Now we blog about it.
 Keep up to date on company news and promotions.
-Enjoy educational seminars and stay informed with industry related news atricles, trends and compliance.
+Enjoy educational seminars and stay informed with industry related news, trends, and compliance.

 While instant urine tests for drugs of abuse have improved tremendously over the years, the simple fact that it is still just a method of screening tells us that there are some limitations in the amount of information that they provide.
 Here we will discuss some of the obvious (and less obvious) reasons why laboratory confirmations should be considered a crucial part of your testing program.

 Naloxone, probably most-commonly referred to by the popular brand name NARCAN®, is a medication used to reverse the effects of opioids.
 It is most often administered to someone experiencing overdose, or other severe side-effects of opioid use, such as respiratory depression.